JohnCom/PatternFlow/recognition/s4079475/README.md

 This script will segment the training and ground truth sets into associated test, validation and training sets.
 It will create the model and it will then evaluate and return example output.

-Furthermore to run the execute file, load up an anaconda instance (with dependencies insatlled) and run the following commands.
+Furthermore to run the execute file, load up an anaconda instance (with dependencies installed) and run the following command.

 _Example_